 The Commission is inviting structured feedback from stakeholders on these principles until December 2019.
 Following this, the AI HLEG, including a representative from Orange, will review and update the guidelines early next year, and the Commission will define the next steps that are required.

 In tandem, Orange is reviewing its own internal guidelines on the ethical development and use of AI and data.
 Our employees receive training on our policies to ensure we do business in an ethical way and this is reinforced through our day-to-day actions as part of our human-centric culture.

 Our focus on AI and data innovation

 We’re already using AI tools to improve the customer experience via chatbots, for example, and optimizing networks.
-Orange Business Services is co-innovating with customers to apply AI to:
+Orange Business is co-innovating with customers to apply AI to:

 - Transform the customer experience.
 Website personalization, contact center data mining, chatbots and connected products, for example.